EmilioAK/rock_paper_scissors/README.md

 # Rock, paper, scissors

-Played in the browsers console.
+~Played in the browsers console.~

+Now playable with buttons!

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors).